i5h1/i5h1.github.io/_posts/2018-01-01-serialized-objects-in-unity3D.md

 + Array of a fieldtype we can serialize
 + List<T> of a fieldtype we can serialize

-## What do I need to look out for when working with scripts that will be serialized?
+### What do I need to look out for when working with scripts that will be serialized?

-#### The Unity3D serialization system does not support null fields
+#### 1.Unity3D does not support serialization of null fields

 Whenever the serializer encounters a field that is null, it will automatically instantiate a new object of the same type and then serialize that.
 In this case however the serialized object will also be null and therefore the serializer will be stuck in an endless loop. **To counter the loop Unity3D has a serialization limit of seven levels.**

-#### Custom class'es behave the same way like struct's
+#### 2.Custom class'es behave the same way like struct's

 ```csharp
 [Serializable]